 Skip to main content

 Though equity is a term frequently used in Diversity and Inclusion work, it often feels like a buzzword that is rarely understood or defined.
-In a time where racial injustices and a global pandemic are at the center of national discourse, organizations are being forced to confront questions of equity and equality.
+When racial injustices and a global pandemic are at the center of national discourse, organizations are being forced to confront questions of equity and equality.
 In this piece, we provide concrete examples of how the new realities of the remote world affect people differently and, most importantly, what managers can do about it.

-Let’s begin with key terms that are crucial to building inclusive remote work environments: equality and equity.
-What do these terms really mean, and how do these meta-level conversations affect our micro-level work environments?
+Let’s begin with key terms crucial to building inclusive remote work environments: equality and equity.
+What do these terms mean, and how do these meta-level conversations affect our micro-level work environments?

-Equity refers to the policies and practices that account for the fact that we do not all have the same circumstances or barriers, and thus may need different kinds of support.
-It is the creation of conditions that eliminate barriers and advance processes to ensure fairness and justice.
+• Equity refers to the policies and practices that account for the fact that we do not all have the same circumstances or barriers and thus may need different kinds of support.
+It focuses on creating conditions that eliminate barriers and advance processes to ensure fairness and justice.
 Equity is about fairness.

-As a manager, we often aim to provide our team members with similar access to resources and opportunities.
-With this approach, it makes sense that if everyone has the same access to opportunities and thus the same opportunity to perform at their best, right?
+As a manager, we often aim to provide our team members similar access to resources and opportunities.
+With this approach, it makes sense to think that if everyone has the same access to opportunities, everyone has the same opportunity to perform at their best, right?

 Not exactly.
 Equity highlights the fact that two of your team members may be coming into the same virtual work environment with a different set of circumstances.
 To provide equitable opportunity, they may need different kinds of support.

-A lens towards equity, then, helps managers fill in those gaps so that everyone can “start” from the same place.
-Though the need for equity is not new, the presence of COVID-19 has highlighted the urgency and importance of understanding what equity in the workplace looks like.
-Now more than ever, it is an organizational imperative that managers learn how to meet the needs of all team members - not just those from majority groups.
+A lens toward equity helps managers fill in those gaps so that everyone can “start” from the same place.
+Though the need for equity is not new, COVID-19 has highlighted the urgency and importance of understanding what equity in the workplace looks like.
+Now more than ever, it is an organizational imperative that managers learn how to meet the needs of all team members – not just those from majority groups.

 So let’s take a look at a few of the ways we’re seeing inequity show up in the virtual environment.